Upplands Fotbollförbund

 The Upplands Fotbollförbund (Uppland Football Association) is one of the 24 district organisations of the Swedish Football Association.
 It administers lower tier football in the historical province of Uppland.

 Background

 Upplands Fotbollförbund, commonly referred to as Upplands FF, was founded on 1 April 1917 is the governing body for football in Uppsala County and some municipalities in the northern peripherical part of Stockholm County.
-The Association currently has 156 member clubs.
-Based in Uppsala, the Association's Chairman is Ingmar Alm.
+The Association currently has 156 member clubs and is based in Uppsala.

 Affiliated Members

 The following clubs are affiliated to the Upplands FF: